JetBrains/lets-plot-kotlin/README.md

 Now it is: `org.jetbrains.lets-plot-kotlin` (before was: `org.jetbrains.lets-plot`).

-So, you include Lets-Plot Kotlin API to your Gradle project for example, like follows:
+To include Lets-Plot Kotlin API to your Gradle project for example, use the following dependency:

 ```groovy
 dependencies {